nielsboecker/HoloRepository-HoloLens/README.md

     <img src="./HoloRepositoryDemoApplication/Images/XRSettings.png" height="200">
 </p>

 ### Run the App in Game mode
 If you have setup the environment and settings, please open the **BaseScene** in Scenes folder, and press Play Button to try it.

+## Build and deployment
+> TODO: Please add this section.

+## Code organisation
+The rest of the components of the overall project are kept in the [HoloRepository-HoloLens](https://github.com/nbckr/HoloRepository-HoloLens) mono-repository.
+The only exception are the components that are developed in Unity/C#, they are separately kept in this [HoloRepository-HoloLens](https://github.com/nbckr/HoloRepository-HoloLens) repository.

+## Contact and support
+This component is owned by [fanbomeng97](https://github.com/fanbomeng97).
+Please get in touch if you have any questions.
+For change requests and bug reports, please open a new issue.